ERGA-consortium/pipelines/annotation/annotation_assessment/README.md

 Compulsory input:
---genome                       Draft genome fasta file contain the assembled contigs/scaffolds --gff                          Annotation file that need to be evaluated --rnaseq                       A CSV file following the pattern: sample_id,R1_path,R2_path,read_type.
+--genome                       Draft genome fasta file contain the assembled contigs/scaffolds --gff                          Annotation file that need to be evaluated --genome_bam                   BAM file contain the mapped information from the RNASeq to the genome FASTA.
+--rnaseq                       A CSV file following the pattern: sample_id,R1_path,R2_path,read_type.

 Optional input: